zee-ahmed/vault/website/source/docs/config/index.html.md

 Vault requires that the backend itself will be responsible for backups, durability, etc.

+__*Please note*__: The only physical backends actively maintained by HashiCorp are `consul`, `inmem`, and `file`.
+The other backends are community-derived and community-supported.
+We include them in the hope that they will be useful to those users that wish to utilize them, but they receive minimal validation and testing from HashiCorp, and HashiCorp staff may not be knowledgeable about the data store being utilized.
+If you encounter problems with them, we will attempt to help you, but may refer you to the backend author.

-  * `consul` - Store data within [Consul](http://www.consul.io).
+  * `consul` - Store data within [Consul](https://www.consul.io).
 This
     backend supports HA.
 It is the most recommended backend for Vault and has been shown to work at high scale under heavy load.

   * `etcd` - Store data within [etcd](https://coreos.com/etcd/).
       This backend supports HA.